 (Kant’s theory of a priority knowledge is knowledge gained by simply thinking, independent of sensory input.
 Mathematics is his primary example.)

 We have a preconceived concepts of all sorts of things that are built up from a long history of sensory input.
 Motorcycles, for instance.
 And it is constantly changing with new data.
 Because of this a priority concept of a motorcycle, we can recognize very different looking brands and sizes as still being motorcycles.
 (A three-wheeler?
 Is that still a motorcycle?
-Maybe your a priority concept would exclude it, while mine includes it.)
+Perhaps your a priority concept excludes it, while mine includes it.)

 Modern psychologists have a different theory.
 In the first three years of life, we generalize every specific.
 We may have a specific toy boat, but we generalize it so that when we see a real boat, we can recognize it as also being a boat.
 The real boat may be a fishing boat or a battleship, but we know it is a boat.
 That is why we cannot remember anything before we were about three.
 Sometimes, a child gets the generalization wrong.
 Many teenaged boys have been embarrassed when a child, a stranger, calls them “Daddy.”
 The child got the category wrong, thinking “Daddy” meant any man, not the specific man that sired them.)